 Certain amounts reported in the prior year financial statements have been reclassified to conform to the current year's presentation.
+There was no impact on the statements presented.

 NOTE 3 - OTHER CURRENT ASSETS

 Other current assets consist of the following: